 Climbing, hill walking and mountaineering are changing, and the BMC needs to adapt to meet future challenges.
-A major review of our work is well underway, and we need your continuing help to shape the future of the organisation.
+Read the reports from the BMC organisational review here.

 The BMC Organisational Review Group (ORG) was formed in May 2017.
 Its role is to look at the way the BMC currently works – in terms of organisation, governance, and decision-making structures – and evaluate how this reflects current best practice, whilst continuing to act in the best interests of the membership.
 The group will also recommend new ways to increase engagement and consultation with all BMC members on key issues.

 Headed by independent chair Ray Wigglesworth, an eminent QC and climber, the ORG volunteers gathered views via an online survey (with over 5,000 responses), focus groups and individual feedback from across the BMC.
 The ORG has balanced these views against information on best practice in sporting organisational structures and modern codes of governance to produce its initial report, which contains 51 recommendations for change and was launched in Kendal on Saturday 18 November.

 Where can I read the report?

 There are three versions: full, summary and highlights.
 It is also possible to read an executive summary of the online survey.

 What else has happened?

 Following publication of the report, ORG members attended the November round of BMC Area Meetings, to present the report and receive feedback from members, organised a further members’ survey, and held more focus group meetings, as well as discussions with National Council.

 Some members expressed concern about the timescale, so the ORG proposed that the BMC adjourns its AGM and moves the date back from April 2018 to June 2018.
 The ORG produced a briefing paper for discussion at the January / February round of area meetings.